dust-tt/llama-ssp/README.md

 This is not simple since there is inherent randomness in the acceptation of tokens from the draft model, the completions from ssp and

-The paper cited at the beginning provides theoretical proof tAn intuitive check can be done by looking at the completions : those of the regularly sampled 30B model seem to be of the same quality level than those of SSp 30B/7B.
+The paper cited at the beginning provides theoretical proof that the output token distributions are the same, as well as evaluations on common benchmarks.
+With this repo, an intuitive check can be done by looking at the completions : those of the regularly sampled 30B model seem to be of the same quality level than those of SSp 30B/7B.

-To confirm the validity of the experiments, it is necessary to find a more precise metric of the fact that the completions are of the same quality.
-TODO.
+A next step for this repo